 1 Scope

-The present document relevant interoperability requirements, performance characteristics and implementation constraints of video codecs in 5G services, and to characterize existing 3GPP video codecs, in particular H.264/AVC and H.265/HEVC in order to have a benchmark for the addition of potential future video codecs.
+The present technical report documents relevant interoperability requirements, performance characteristics and implementation constraints of video codecs in 5G services, and characterizes video codecs, in particular 3GPP defined codecs H.264/AVC and H.265/HEVC in order to have a benchmark for the addition of potential future video codecs.
 For this purpose, the document:

 - Collects a summary of the video coding capabilities in 3GPP services.